opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/tiles.md

       ],
 ```

 We can request metadata about a particular tileset by appending the tile matrix set ID:  ```/tiles/{tileMatrixSetId}```.
-For instance, the example bellow is triggered by this request:
+For instance, the example below is triggered by this request:

 <https://demo.ldproxy.net/daraa/tiles/WebMercatorQuad?f=json>